-High fees in retirement plans and investments
+High fees in retirement plans, investments

-Until recently, participants in employer-sponsored plans, such as 401(k)s, had no way of knowing exactly how much their plan cost, and the vast majority had no idea that their plans had any costs at all.
 From the expenses charged by mutual funds to record-keeping costs, fees add up.
 That translates to fewer dollars available for compounding and a lot less money at retirement.

 Workers can most easily control mutual fund costs by making smart investment choices.
 Since high fees can negate any outperformance above benchmarks, low-cost index funds are generally the best bet.